Novel Light-Sensitive Caged GABA Compound

 Tocris Bioscience first to launch RuBi-GABA

-Bristol, UK and New York, NY - Tocris Bioscience today announced that they have entered into a license agreement with Columbia University Science & Technology Ventures (STV) for RuBi-GABA, a novel caged-GABA compound with significant applications for basic science research.
+Bristol, UK and New York, NY - Tocris Bioscience today announced that they have entered into a licence agreement with Columbia University Science & Technology Ventures (STV) for RuBi-GABA, a novel caged-GABA compound with significant applications for basic science research.

 Caged compounds are biologically-relevant molecules rendered inactive by a photolabile bond to a chemical group (the "cage").
 Typically, the active molecule can be "uncaged" by breaking this bond with light, resulting in activation of the compound.
 Photorelease of caged bioactive molecules is a powerful tool for studying molecular mechanisms, as pre-determined amounts of such molecules can be delivered at precise, controllable time points.
 Photoactivated RuBi-GABA (also known as ruthenium-bipyridine-triphenylphosphine caged gamma-aminobutyric acid) triggers the release of GABA, the major inhibitory neurotransmitter in the mammalian central nervous system, often referred to as the brain's calming agent.
 Indeed, GABAergic modulators, such as benzodiazepine, are widely used to control epilepsy and anxiety.